shikshya1/portfolio/content/en/AWS/project-2.md

 ---
 date: 2022-10-01T10:58:08-04:00
 tags: ["Serverless","AWS Lambda"]
-title: "Create a trigger to upload data in csv files to DynamoDB when csv is inserted on S3 via Lambda function using Serverless Framework "
+title: "Create a trigger to upload records from csv to DynamoDB when csv file is inserted on S3 via Lambda function using Serverless Framework "
 ---

 This project demonstrates how to process a csv file when inserted on s3 bucket and use the data to populate DynamoDB table.
 DynamoDB is a fully managed, serverless, key-value NoSQL database designed to run high-performance applications at any scale.I am only using DynamoDB in this project for test purpose as it is a bad choice when we are dealing with small size of data.